 The subject of the meeting: A meeting does not become a formal discussion unless the subject concerns an individual's grievance or general conditions of employment.

 -- Grievances: A discussion between management and a grievant relating to a grievance is a formal discussion.
-(Presently, the Authority considers formal EEO complaints as grievances for purposes of formal discussions.)
+(Presently, the Federal Labor Relations Authority (the Authority or FLRA) considers formal EEO complaints as grievances for purposes of formal discussions.)
 The union must be invited to attend even if the employee is representing him or herself in the negotiated grievance proceeding and the grievant does not want the union to attend.

 -- Working Conditions: Discussions with bargaining unit members about general conditions of employment or personnel policies and practices.
 Normal shop talk is not a formal discussion.

-The Federal Labor Relations Authority (the Authority) has indicated certain factors it will look at in determining whether a meeting was a formal discussion:
+The Authority has identified certain factors it will look at in determining whether a meeting was a formal discussion:

-- whether the individual who held the discussion is a first-level supervisor or is higher in the management hierarachy (the higher the level, the more a formal discussion is indicated);
+- whether the individual who held the discussion is a first-level supervisor or is higher in the management hierarchy (the higher the level, the more a formal discussion is indicated);

 - whether any other management representatives attended;